KalilahL/KalilahL.github.io/asd-projects/image-filtering/README.md

 - **1a)** Make a function called name `applyFilter`, and for now, don't give it any parameters.
 Also leave the code block empty until **1c**.

-- **1b)** Call `applyFilter` in the `applyAndRender` function in the event handler section of your file.
+- **1b)** Call `applyFilter` inside of the `applyAndRender` function in the event handler section of your file.
 There is a comment that tells you where to put the function call.

 - **1c)** Inside of the code block of `applyFilter`, make nested loops to iterate over your `image` data.
 Recall that `image` is a 2D array, and be careful not to mix up the counting variables of each loop.
 Reference either Greenlight or your slides (or do a Google search) if you need a reminder on how to iterate over a 2D array.